-- in addition to the above, an audit report produced by an approved external auditor, where it is available, and always in cases where a statutory audit is required by Union or national law, certifying the accounts for the last three available financial years.
-In all other cases, the applicant shall provide a self-declaration signed by its authorised representative certifying the validity of its accounts for the last three available financial year. - In case the applicant already provided above documents (i.e. audit reports or self-declaration) to EUSPA within a scope of a different grant/procurement procedure in the same financial year, the applicant then only needs to make a reference to that procedure without having to provide the documents again.
+- In case the applicant already provided above documents (i.e. audit reports or self-declaration) to EUSPA within a scope of a different grant/procurement procedure in the same financial year, the applicant then only needs to make a reference to that procedure without having to provide the documents again.